INSA-GEI/geiflix/Web_site/flask_app/flask_app/README.md

 **Now enjoy by enter ip_adress:port/index.html in a browser to see the website!!!**

-You need to log in in order to enter in Control car tab, the 5 localization and after you can see the predefined path on the map.
-You can see also a red icon if a fire is detected.
+You need to log in in order to enter in Control car tab, the 5 points of localizations and after you can see the predefined path on the map.
+You can also see a red icon if a fire is detected.
 You can test by yourself directly by enttering a localization in the fire_coord.txt.

-**Connect to the ip_adress:port corresponding to the Flask server to see the interactive map an enjoy yourself :D .**
+**Connect to the ip_address:port corresponding to the Flask server to see the interactive map an enjoy yourself :D .**

 ![image](https://user-images.githubusercontent.com/58248934/150618080-8f934941-b446-4047-9f1b-2ccdb23322ba.png)

 After all that, you can run CAN_Comm/parser_gps.py file to send CAN frames with the 5 entered points ans send in real time GPS coordinates via CAN frames too.

 More properly, youn should launch global.py (It is the main program connecting all files).
-In this program, you should call the appropriate method to use it directly.
+For example, in this program, you should call the appropriate method of parser_gps.py to initialize the predefined path via CAN frames.

 For a good simulation of all this you need to launch map_for_path.py, paths_gps.py and global.py (Localized in Machine_learning folder) in parallel.
-For instance, you can read the current Makefile.
+Of course, each of these program contain a main function executing code directly.
+For instance, you can read the current Makefile to see the structure of execution.